easttennesseecc-star/Q-Top-Dog-IDE/START_HERE_YOUR_90_DAY_PLAN.md

 - HackerNews #1 when you launch
 - Twitter: Tech community buzzing
 - Users: "This is better than VS Code"
-- Copilot users: Switching to Q-IDE for cost
+- Copilot users: Switching to Top Dog for cost

 ### Business Validation
 - DAU: 1K+ (vs current 100)